 Dubrovnik: Stunning architecture in Croatia’s ancient walled city

 Dubrovnik has become one of the most popular destinations in Croatia since its starring role in the popular TV show ‘Game of Thrones’.
 The city’s well-preserved Old Town is surrounded by 8th-century walls, and it is possible to walk the circumference.
 One of the joys of Dubrovnik is its laid-back atmosphere, but the Old Town does get busy during the day when the day trippers and cruise ships swing by.
 With a comfortable hotel near the famous Pile Gate, you’ll get to enjoy Dubrovnik as the sun sets and the crowds disperse.
 Find a typical Croatian seafood restaurant in one of the city’s timeless old buildings, and enjoy with a rich, red wine produced in one of the local vineyards.
 If you happen to be visiting during the summer, try and catch the vibrant Dubrovnik Summer Festival; which features traditional music, theater, and dance from the region – an experience not to be missed.
 Luxury hotels in Croatia’s most admired towns offer you everything you need for the perfect vacation.
 For lovers, Croatia offers unmatched romantic evenings overlooking the Adriatic, and for families, it offers a vacation complete with adventure, relaxation, and ancient history.

-Playground, childcare and a child-friendly atmosphere - a holiday with the family in Croatia is an unforgettable experience in these hotels: Hotel Villa Stefanija and Heritage Hotel Tisno, but also Hotel Villa Magdalena.
+Playground, childcare and a child-friendly atmosphere - a holiday with the family in Croatia is an unforgettable experience in these hotels: Hotel Villa Stefanija and Heritage Hotel Tisno, but also Hotel Eden.
 Here you will find the best family hotels in Croatia.